Design Choices

 With a small, reliable storage attached to ingesting nodes (EFS, Azure Files, NFS or equivalent), users can ensure complete data protection.

-Occasional cold queries: The query server fetches indexes from object storage and stores them in intelligent caching for faster access.
-Until the caching is formed, some queries may fetch data directly from object storage, leading to higher latency.
+Occasional Cold Queries: The query layer fetches indexes from object storage (e.g., S3) and uses intelligent caching to accelerate future access.
+During the initial cache warm-up, some queries may access data directly from cold storage, resulting in higher latencies.

-BYOC first: Parseable is built from first principles for observability and telemetry data.
-It offers the best value for money (ease of running, storage efficiency, resource footprint) when run in the customer’s infrastructure.
-Our commercial offerings are aligned with BYOC-first principles.
-Designed for simplicity, Parseable runs as a single binary, with a built-in UI (PRISM) enables deployment within minutes, requiring no complex configuration.
+BYOC first: Parseable is built from first principles for observability and telemetry optimized for storage efficiency, ease of use, and resource minimization.
+Designed to thrive in customer-managed environments, it runs as a single binary with a built-in UI (Prism), requiring minimal configuration.

 Updated on